Treatment Evidence & Planning

 OSFED

-NB: To treat a person with Other Specified Feeding or Eating Disorder (OSFED), the best treatment approach will depend on the individual's symptoms.
+To treat a person with Other Specified Feeding or Eating Disorder (OSFED), the best treatment approach will depend on the individual's symptoms.
 For instance, if symptoms most closely resemble bulimia nervosa, then the treatment approach should be the same as for someone with bulimia nervosa.

 Anorexia Nervosa